echou024/AI-Customer-Support/README.md

 - Save chat history in database so user has access to prev chats also in Firebase

 B
-- Respond to the user with LLMs through the AWS Bedrock API
+- Respond to the user with LLMs through the Llama 3.1 API
 - Implement RAG so the chatbot responds based on a given knowledge base with Pinecone

 C